microsoft/BotFramework-WebChat/SPEECH.md

 ### Selecting voice

-Different voice can be selected based on the synthesizing activity.
+Different voices can be selected based on the synthesizing activity.

 By default, we will use the following order to determine which voice to use.
-And if available, we prefer deep neural network-based voices than traditional voices.
+If available, we prioritize deep neural network-based voices over traditional voices.

 - Locale specified in the activity
 - Display language of Web Chat